craigenator/pbmm-lz/foundations-documentation/README.md

     - Leverages the unique GCP host network model
     - A Network host project to be used by other application projects
     - Initial Production and Non-Production host network with support for additional networks
+1. Perimeter Network and Foritgate Firewall
-    - A perimeter network for use by with Fortigate
+    - A Perimeter network for access to the internet with Fortigate VMs to manage traffic
 1. Firewall
     - Rules for ingress/egress to each of the above networks
     - Definition of the zone model
     - Allows for customizable rules
-1. VPC Service Controls
+4. VPC Service Controls
-    - Forigate vm instances deployed into the perimeter network for traffic management
+    - Service Controls to configure allowed and disallowed access
-1. Identity Aware Proxy
+5. Identity Aware Proxy
     - Central IAM and secure tunnel to access resources within GCP
-1. Applications
+6. Applications
    - GCP Project
    - Service Accounts
    - Policies
    - Apply IAM
    - Project level DNS zone
-   - Fortigate?

 *Supporting Modules*
 1. Naming